<?xml version="1.0" encoding="UTF-8"?>

 are nine candidates.&lt;/strong&gt; &lt;/p&gt;

-in the borough or work here, you can vote in your secondary school
+borough or work here, you can vote in your secondary school or youth

 &lt;ul&gt; &lt;li&gt; &lt;a href="https://www.youtube.com/shorts/NCzb5cDyUEc"&gt;George